Derescio/betterauthversion2/README.md

 ### 1. Adding  plugins: [nextCookies()] in the auth.ts as the last variable

-### 2. Esuring the schema is exported from the schema.ts file
+### 2. Esuring the schema is exported from the schema.ts file and placed in the DizzleAdapter object in the auth.ts fle

 ## Steps